I’ve been a personal trainer for over 20 years. I started in June of 1998.

 I wasn’t going to take on some $7.00 one-time goal assessment client that PT Directors throw around just to gain some experience.

-I wasn’t then going to try to beg that GA client to spend $99 for three sessions and then give half the money to club.
+I wasn’t then going to try to beg that GA client to spend $99 for three sessions and then give half the money to the club.
 Fully knowing that IF they did spend the $99, and no matter how great of a job I did, they’d never ever spend more money on me and my service.

 I SET OUT TO MARKET MYSELF BY MYSELF.
 I set out to offer my service to people that could continually afford me.
 I knew that if I could just grab a few high end clients, that they soon would do my marketing for me.

-So yeah, I’ve been watching other personal trainers for almost 20 years.
+So yeah, I’ve been watching other personal trainers for over 20 years.
 Hey, I’ve tried not to seem creepy Ha Ha.
 Let’s just say I’ve paid close attention by watching and listening for a long time.

 So many of the personal trainers and health club owners that I mentor always ask me, “What have you seen Mark?
 What have you heard?”